sukarix/docs/src/getting-started/configuration.md

 2. **Additional Configurations:**
     - Files listed in the `CONFIGS` variable, e.g., `smtp`, `notifications`, `upload`.
 No need to add `.ini` extension.
+    - `config/validation.ini` (loaded only when a data validation request is initiated).

 3. **Environment-Specific Configuration:**
     - `config/config-<environment>.ini`